 Lately, Amazon have been increasingly adamant that all items (New or Used) be backed up by proper invoices.
 This has never been more obvious than when we came across this latest type of performance notification:

 We removed some of your listings because of buyer complaints about the items they ordered from you.
-These items did not accurately match the condition or description of the product mentioned in your products listings on the product detail page.
+These items did not accurately match the Products can only be listed on Amazon if...
+More or description of the product mentioned in your products listings on the product detail page.
 The listings we removed are at the end of this email.

 Include the following information for each ASIN complained as Used Sold as New: